Harika-SVL/Jenkins/notes.md

   ![Alt text](shots/99.PNG)

-* Repeat above steps for project B and Project C also
+* Repeat above steps for project B and Project C along with the execution of the projects

   ![Alt text](shots/100.PNG)
   ![Alt text](shots/101.PNG)